The City of Helsinki is Finland's biggest employer

-The City of Helsinki is Finland’s biggest employer with about 40,000 employees, who are professionals and experts of various fields.
-They work at the City’s 31 departments and corporations.
+The City of Helsinki is Finland’s biggest employer with around 38,000 employees.
+These professionals and experts of various fields work in four divisions and in the central administration.

-The large size of the City and the wide scope of the fields of employment give the City personnel versatile and socially important jobs, good opportunities for training and development on the job, skilled colleagues, flexible working hours and competitive personnel benefits.
+The sheer size of the City and the extent of the divisions of employment give the City personnel versatile, interesting and socially important jobs, good opportunities for training and development on the job, skilled colleagues, flexible working hours, occupational health and sports services and many other competitive personnel benefits.